SovereignCloudStack/standards/Design-Docs/LBaaS/lbaas.md

 ### 2.2.5  ECMP Loadbalancing

-For this form of load balancing, the function of routing is used to forward the traffic.
-In Wide Area Network there is often the possibility to have multiple data paths to the dedicated network hops.
+For this type of load balancing, the routing technique is used to forward the traffic.
+In Wide Area Network (WAN) there is often the possibility to have multiple data paths to the dedicated network hops.

 The idea behind this concept is to have network redundancy,